-Unclassified Student: A student who may enroll for credit but is not admitted to an organized program leading to a Bachelor of Arts, Bachelor of Applied Science, or Bachelor of Education degree or a certificate.
-Unclassified students are not eligible for financial aid.
+Student: A student who may enroll for credit but is not admitted to an organized program leading to a degree or a certificate.
+Unclassified/ Non-Degree students are not eligible for financial aid.
 In order to be categorized as a classified student and eligible to earn a degree or certificate, a student must submit official transcripts and/or other admissions documents for evaluation to the Office of Admissions.
-As an unclassified student, transfer credits will also be evaluated for applicability towards their degree or certificate programs.

-Auditor: A student who registers for, and attends class with the permission of the instructor.
+Auditor: A student who registers for, and attends class, with the permission of the instructor.
 The student receives no credit or grade for the course and is not required to take course examinations.
 The extent of a student's classroom participation is at the instructor's discretion.
 A student auditing a course must submit an application to the Office of Admissions, and remit the appropriate tuition and fees.